 Comparing your inventory turnover by industry

 What exactly is a low or high ratio varies by industry.
-Fashion retailers average between 4 to 6 turns, for example, while car dealerships average a lower 2 to 3—but car components can have turnovers as high as 40.
+Fashion retailers average between four to six turns, for example, while car dealerships average a lower two to three—but car components can have turnovers as high as 40.
 Once you have your ratio, research your industry’s average number of turns to compare yourself to the competition.

 The impact of seasonality on inventory turnover